-In 2021, the Core Board made one Principal Decisions (as set out in Corporate Governance Statement, Wates, Principle 2), and the DCS Board made five Principal Decisions: four in relation to European land banking opportunities, and one for major capex for a specific customer.
+In 2022, the Core Board made one Principal Decisions in respect of the proposed Lumen acquisition, and the DCS Board made three Principal Decisions: two in relation to land banking opportunities, and one in respect of restructuring.

 The Company’s vision is focused on customers and being the most customer-oriented business in the industry.
 As such, the potential impact to customers is a key consideration for Colt to achieve its vision.

 Successful relationships with suppliers is critical for the day-to-day running of Colt’s business and supporting Colt’s service provision to its customers.
 The nature of services for both CORE and DCS is closely connected with its supplier relationships.